 Port Isaac has been welcoming visitors for more than 100 yrs, but unlike many other villages in Cornwall, it still retains it traditional character and remains unspoilt.

 It is a cluster of pretty white washed cottages huddled around a picturesque harbour, which is the heart of a thriving fishing community.
-It has steep hills and narrow streets and the harbour is flanked by majestic cliffs, towering above the Atlantic.
+It has narrow streets and the harbour is flanked by majestic cliffs, towering above the Atlantic.
 Port Isaac has numerous restaurants, specialising in local seafood, shops for all essentials, a pub and a wide selection of local arts and crafts.

-Fishing trips can be taken from the harbour, where you can catch your own mackerel and Even spot a dolphin or two!
+Fishing trips can be taken from the harbour, where you can catch your own mackerel and even spot a dolphin or two!
 Or spend an evening listening to the “Fishermans’ Friends” shanty singers.